-More than twenty respected non-government/not-for-profit organisations already engaged as partners in the campaign include health, medical, paramedical, drug treatment, faith-based, legal, civil liberties, community welfare, research and other organisations – from NSW, ACT, nationally and overseas.
+More than 40 respected non-government/not-for-profit organisations are already engaged as partners in the campaign.
+They include health, medical, nursing and paramedical, drug treatment, faith-based, legal, social equity, civil liberties, community welfare, specialist research and other bodies – from NSW, ACT, nationally and overseas.
 More organisational partners are being sought.

 Uniting is leading this evidence-based campaign on behalf of the wider church.
 A key element of the campaign is to inform and engage congregations in NSW and the ACT.

-See this short video from Australia21 for a good summation of the case.
+See this short video from Australia21 (one of our partners) for a good summation of the case.

 Decriminalisation of personal drug use has been adopted to some extent in at least 26 countries.
 Worldwide evidence shows it doesn't lead to significantly greater drug use or increase drug-related crime.
 But it does improve the potential for engaging with treatment and rehabilitation, lessen the strain on families and friendships, reduce the burden on the criminal justice system, improve personal employment prospects and opportunities to turn lives around.

 A majority of Australians believe people who use small quantities of illicit drugs should not be dealt with through the criminal justice system but by cautions, referrals to treatment, fines or other penalties not involving jail terms or criminal records.